-At the same time, eat and drink more of the good stuff: whole, organic, freshly prepared foods: lots of local, fresh produce, a little high-quality meat, if its part of your diet; beans, whole grains rather than flour; good quality oils, nuts, etc. Ideally, the exact diet is tailored to the constitution of the individual.
+Add in more of the good stuff: whole, organic, freshly prepared foods: lots of local, fresh produce, a little high-quality meat, if its part of your diet; beans, good quality oils, nuts, fresh purified water....

-Once the purva karma is complete–a week or two–then we are ready for the cleanse itself, which consists of:
+Once the purva karma is complete–we are ready for the cleanse itself, which consists of:

-A mono-diet of kitchari and ghee for a week or so.
-These foods are so gentle that they take little energy to digest, add some healthy oleation to the intestinal tract and support a repair process of the guts.
+A mono-diet of kitchari or another easy to digest food, for a week or so.
+These foods are so gentle that they take little energy to digest, but have sufficient protein to help you feel nourished.